facts about medici family

 Cosimo de’ Medici, known as “The Elder,” made the Medici family the leading force in Florence during the Renaissance.

-He used his banking dynasty to gain wealth and influence over politics.
+He leveraged his banking dynasty to accumulate wealth and exert influence over politics.

 Cosimo’s control lets the family shape culture through art patronage and the support of artists like Donatello.